Oregon & SW Washington

 Through our focus on these key impact areas, and with collaboration among local organizations, sponsors, businesses, and others that serve the community, we are working to improve the health and well-being of Oregon and Washington residents while saving and improving countless lives.

-We’ve seen our community impact work grow, including efforts around creating avenues for greater access to care, healthy food access and education, sharing Hands-Only CPR kits with clinicians to improve awareness for families, blood pressure screenings and education, and tobacco and e-cigarette education and prevention.
+We’ve seen our community impact work grow, including efforts around creating avenues for greater access to care, healthy food access and education, sharing Hands-Only CPR kits with clinicians and schools to improve awareness for families, blood pressure screenings and education, and tobacco and e-cigarette education and prevention.

 People are counting on us as never before.
 The American Heart Association, along with our supporters, will drive change, and will be relentless.
 Thank you for your continued support.